da5nsy/ReproducibleResearch/episodes/introofRRthings.md

  6. Testing

- 7. Publishing, Permenent Identifiers and Preparing for Reuse
+ 7. Publishing, Permanent Identifiers and Preparing for Reuse